nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ---
 layout: post
-title: "How to Setup Your Mac to Develop News Applications Like We Do"
+title: "How to Set Up Your Mac to Develop News Applications Like We Do"
 description: "(Almost) everything you always wanted to know about working from the command line, but were too afraid to ask."
 author: News Apps team
 email: nprapps@npr.org
 twitter: nprviz
 ---

 _**Last updated Jan.
-11, 2022.** We've overhauled our step-by-step guide to setting up your machine the way we do on the NPR News Apps team.
+12, 2022.** We've overhauled our step-by-step guide to setting up your machine the way we do on the NPR News Apps team.
 This edition is by [Daniel Wood](https://twitter.com/danielpwwood), with notes from Ruth Talbot, [Rina Torchinsky](https://twitter.com/rinatorchi), [Nick Underwood](https://twitter.com/mulletmapping) and Koko Nakajima._

 _First authored in 2013 by [Gerald Rich](https://twitter.com/newsroomdev), this page continues to be a living document, updated as systems and software update.
 [Geoff Hing](https://twitter.com/geoffhing), [David Eads](https://twitter.com/eads), [Livia Labate](https://twitter.com/livlab), [Tyler Fisher](https://twitter.com/tylrfishr), [Shelly Tan](https://twitter.com/Tan_Shelly), [Helga Salinas](https://twitter.com/Helga_Salinas), [Juan Elosua](https://twitter.com/jjelosua), [Miles Watkins](https://github.com/mileswwatkins) and [Thomas Wilburn](https://twitter.com/thomaswilburn) have contributed over the years._

 The following steps assume you're working on a new Mac with macOS Catalina 10.15 or more recent.
 These directions should generally be applicable for anything more recent than Catalina as well.

-_**Note**: If there are two lines inside any of the code blocks in this article, paste them separately and hit enter after each of them._
+_**Note:** If there are two lines inside any of the code blocks in this article, paste them separately and hit enter after each of them._

 ## Chapter 0: Prerequisites